 Remove a password: Tap , tap Change Password, then turn off Require Password.
 Type the old password, then tap Done.

 People you invite to collaborate on a spreadsheet and who have editing permission can add, change, or delete the password.

 Open a password-protected spreadsheet with Face ID or Touch ID

 Open with Face ID: Tap the spreadsheet (if you see a message asking if you want to allow Numbers to use Face ID, tap OK), then glance at your device.

-You can turn Face ID for Numbers off or on at any time.
-Go to Settings > Face ID & Passcode > Other Apps, then turn Numbers off or on.
+You can turn Face ID for Numbers off or on anytime.
+Go to Settings > Face ID and Passcode > Other Apps, then turn Numbers off or on.

-Open with Touch ID: Tap the spreadsheet, then place your finger on the Home button.
+Open with Touch ID: Tap the spreadsheet, then place your finger on Touch ID.

 If the spreadsheet is shared, to prevent others from restoring an unprotected version of the spreadsheet or a version with an older password, stop sharing the spreadsheet, add a unique password to it, then share the spreadsheet again.